When it comes to your eCommerce business, your homepage can make or break your conversion rate.

 We want to end that guessing game.
-That’s why, for several years, we’ve compared the conversion optimization features and tactics used on more than 20 of the top eCommerce sites, testing the most promising out on our clients’ websites.
+That’s why, for several years, we’ve compared the conversion optimization features and tactics used by dozens of the top eCommerce sites, testing the most promising out on our clients’ websites.

 - Why your eCommerce homepage is so important

-- 9 eCommerce homepages best practices we recommend (with examples)
+- Which nine eCommerce homepages best practices we recommend (with examples)

 - And why you should always test what’s right for you